The Marge Piercy Intensive Poetry Workshop

 in Wellfleet, Massachusetts

 Marge Piercy is one of America’s preeminent poets.
 She has published 19 volumes of poetry, including the first of her two volumes of selected poems, CIRCLES ON THE WATER, now in its 15th printing; THE MOON IS ALWAYS FEMALE, MY MOTHER’S BODY, WHAT ARE BIG GIRLS MADE OF, THE CROOKED INHERITANCE and, now out in paperback, THE HUNGER MOON: New & Selected Poems 1980-2010.
-Her nineteenth, MADE IN DETROIT, was published by Alfred A. Knopf last April, is now available in paperback.
-She has also written 17 novels, most recently SEX WARS, a memoir, SLEEPING WITH CATS, and four non-fiction books, as well as a play and a collection of short stories, THE COST OF LUNCH, ETC. She has given readings, workshops and speeches at more than 500 venues here and abroad.
+Her nineteenth, MADE IN DETROIT, is now available in paperback.
+She has also written 17 novels, most recently SEX WARS, a memoir, SLEEPING WITH CATS, four non-fiction books, as well as a play and a collection of short stories, THE COST OF LUNCH, ETC. She has given readings, workshops and speeches at more than 500 venues here and abroad.
 Her work has been translated into 21 languages.

 Limited to twelve serious poets, daily group sessions are held in a comfortable, climate-controlled conference room just outside the village, while individual conferences often take place in the gazebo at Marge’s hillside home among the gardens.
-The five-day week includes a cocktail party and a poetry reading open to the public when the entire class reads with Marge to a sizable audience.
-Weather permitting, we host a bonfire on the beach for participants, their families, partners, and friends.
+The five-day week includes a poetry reading open to the public when the entire class reads with Marge to a sizable audience.
+Weather permitting, we host a bonfire on the beach.
 We want the experience to be a welcoming and friendly one as well as moving the poets to a higher level of skill.
 A private on-line social network is set up months before the class in order to begin building a sense of community among participants and to provide information on lodging and transportation.
-The private network continues after the workshop for poets to offer support and feedback on each other’s work and share news.
+The private network continues after the workshop for poets to offer support and feedback on each other’s work.

 This is a week to work with a master teacher and hone your craft with emphasis on imagery, oral aspects, line lengths and line breaks, work habits, and the uses of persona.
 Writing exercises are assigned to improve specific areas of technique.
 We also work on delivery throughout the workshop, since readings are the point of sale for most poetry books.